carbon-language/carbon-lang/docs/design/generics/details.md

 or
 [contextual where clauses](https://docs.swift.org/swift-book/LanguageGuide/Generics.html#ID628).

-### Blanket impls
+### Blanket impl declarations

-A _blanket impl_ is an `impl` that could apply to more than one root type, so the `impl` will use a type variable for the `Self` type.
-Here are some examples where blanket impls arise:
+A _blanket impl declaration_ is an `impl` declaration that could apply to more than one root type, so the `impl` declaration will use a type variable for the `Self` type.
+Here are some examples where blanket impl declarations arise:

 -   Any type implementing `Ordered` should get an implementation of `PartiallyOrdered`.